muminkurnaz/Bean-Leaf-Lesion-Detection/README.md

 - `leaf_lesion_code.ipynb`: Source code files for the project.

+## Results

+The results of the image processing techniques applied to bean leaf images are documented in the results/ directory.
+Each technique's impact on the images is visualized and analyzed.

 ## Installation

 To run this project, you need to have Python and the following libraries installed: